Usage

 plt.show()

-While this already allows us some reasoning with ProMis on what the agent may or may not be allowed to do, we should improve our relations spatial resoltion before continuing.
+While this already allows us some reasoning with ProMis on what the agent may or may not be allowed to do, we should improve the spatial resolution of our relations before continuing.
 We can do so by applying StaR Maps adaptive sampling functionality, which will sample each relation based on an acquisition function.
 Currently, local entropy and Gaussian Process uncertainty together with a distance based score are provided.

 [12]: